charmed-kubernetes/kubernetes-docs/pages/k8s/aws-iam-auth.md

 [Amazon's CloudTrail][cloudtrail], which logs such activity.

 The flow from kubectl to result is as follows:
-1. kubectl execs aws-iam-authenticator to get a token.
+1. kubectl execs `aws-iam-authenticator` to get a token.
-2. aws-iam-authenticator contacts AWS from the user's machine to get the token.
+2. `aws-iam-authenticator` contacts AWS from the user's machine to get the token.
 3. kubectl passes token to the Kubernetes API server.
 4. The API server passes the token to the webhook pod for verification.
 5. The webhook pod contacts AWS to verify the token.
 6. The webhook pod returns RBAC user information to the API server.
-7. The API server uses RBAC rules to authorize the user.
+7. The API server uses RBAC rules to authorise the user.

 One can troubleshoot these steps to figure out where things are going wrong.
  * Run `aws-iam-authenticator token -i <cluster id> -r <aws arn>` to see if a